Though it may not seem like it, paint is one of the most used items in the country.

 From unused partial cans to old color samples you forgot you had, you’ve probably had to dispose of paint at least once a year.

 While it may seem easy, toss it in the trash, and you’re done! – there’s a little more that goes into paint disposal.

-When you’re disposing of paint, you should never pour it down your drain or toss it into the recycling bin with the rest of the household waste.
+When disposing of paint, never pour it down your drain or toss it into the recycling bin with the rest of the household waste.

 • Solidify Latex Paint

-If the paint is latex-based, you will need to solidify it before you can dispose of it.
+If the paint is latex-based, solidify it before you dispose of it.

 Once the latex paint has been solidified, it can be easily disposed of with the rest of your non-recyclables.